 To activate or begin a trial of Contract Tools, Windows, Word, and Contract Tools must be installed on real hardware, not on a virtual machine.
-Examples of virtual machine software include Citrix Virtual Apps and Desktops, Hyper‑V, Parallels Desktop, Remote Desktop Services, VMware Fusion, and Windows Sandbox.
+Examples of virtual machine software include Citrix Virtual Apps and Desktops, Hyper‑V, Parallels Desktop, Remote Desktop Services, VMware Fusion, Windows Sandbox, and Windows Virtual Desktop.

 If you believe you’re using real hardware, but an alert message about virtual machines appears when you try to activate or begin a trial of Contract Tools, make sure that Windows virtualization features are disabled.
 Also, make sure that virtualization is disabled on your computer’s processor.

 Open Control Panel and choose Programs > Turn Windows features on or off.

 Make sure that the following checkboxes are deselected:

 Hyper‑V Hypervisor (open Hyper‑V and Hyper‑V Platform to show)

 Open Task Manager; search the internet for “Windows Task Manager” to learn how.